phaynes/public-work/README.md

-# public-work - EDST8301 Inclusive and Special Education
+# EDST8301 Inclusive and Special Education.
+Exercise Wk 4.

 1. The impairement we have chosen is aleithymia.
    Alexithymia means being ‘blind’ to one’s own emotions and to those of others.